Esh211/Named-Entity-Recognition-Using-LSTM/README.md

 For any questions or issues regarding the project, please open an issue on the repository, and I will be happy to assist.
 You can also check the TensorFlow and Keras documentation for more information on using deep learning models.

 ## Maintainers and Contributors
-This project is maintained by Esha Govardhan, Pragati Gadkar, Tisha Nawani, Amrapali Chandanshiv.
+This project is maintained by **Esha Govardhan, Pragati Gadkar, Tisha Nawani, Amrapali Chandanshiv**.
 Contributions are welcome!
 If you would like to contribute, please fork the repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.